adams-okode/ecs-training/README.md

 # Working Example on Amazon ECS

 __Prerequisites__

 - Some Level of understanding of Bash Scripting
-- Some Level of Containerization and Networking
+- Some Level of working with Containerization tools
+- Networking Experience

 ![Working Architecture](https://raw.githubusercontent.com/adams-okode/ecs-training/build/docs/consul-architecture-update.png)
 The pattern follows a multi-cluster deployment scheme implemented on top of Amazon ECS.